msparshatt/TerrainGenerator/Assets/Manual/manual.md

 - Deposit sp - How fast terrain is deposited
 - Evaporation - How fast water evaporates
 - Lifetime - How many cycles each particle should last for
-- start speed - How fast each particle is moving (speed affects the amount of sediment water can hold)
+- start speed - How fast each particle is moving (speed effects the amount of sediment water can hold)
 - Start water - The amount of water each particle contains at the start
 - Inertia - How closely does the water particle follow the terrain (lower inertia will follow the terrain more closely while higer inertia will try to maintain a constant velocity)